 Chili cook-off organization for entries

 Funny thing about hosting a chili cook-off party… you invariably end up with a lot of crock pots full of chili!
 In the past, we have tried a couple of different methods for labeling the chili pots so that everyone can easily vote on them.
-We ran into problems with the numbers got moved, the ladles getting mixed up, and the chili getting dripped all over the tables.
+We ran into problems with the numbers getting moved, the ladles getting mixed up, and the chili getting dripped all over the tables.
 So this year, we brainstormed until we came up with a solution to our chili disorganization — foil oven liners!
-If you are like me, you had no idea these things existed.
-I won’t go into the long and twisted story as to how I came across them, but suffice it to say, there they were and they were just what I needed.
-They were inexpensive and just the right size.
+I didn’t even know these things existed until I spotted them in the store, and I knew they were just what we needed.

 I couldn’t leave them that sorry shade of boring foil silver.
-Oh no, I had to whip out one of my favorite tools, spray paint.
-I love that stuff!
+No, I had to whip out one of my favorite tools, spray paint.
 I especially love glossy spray paint.
 First, I had Little Jo lay out all of the foil liners on a big sheet of plastic I put on the floor of our garage.
 I let her do this because she loves to “help”, and because she’s a lot closer to the ground, so bending over to straighten them out wasn’t nearly as taxing on her back as it would’ve been on mine.

 Sure, all this painting wasn’t necessary, and the foil liners would work fine plain, but I think the paint made them turn out a whole lot cuter.
 And without that spoon outline there, how on earth would guests know where to put that ladle?

-So, this leads us to the numbering.
-Numbers are extremely important in these high-stake voting situations.
-To match our super-cute chili cookoff invitations, Chica added some numbers to the basic crock pot shape to make chili pot labels.
-She also made some labels that said “vegetarian” and “spicy”, and some with names of various meats that each chili might contain.
+You’ll notice the cute little numbered crockpot on the tray.
+Labeling chili with numbers is an extremely important element to a cook-off, because people will be voting on the chili based on the numbers.
+For that, we have some super cute crockpot labels.
+These are part of our full Chili Cook-off Printables collection on Etsy, and coordinate with our invitations and voting ballots.
+There are even labels that say “vegetarian” and “spicy”, and some with names of various meats that each chili might contain.
 We have some friends with allergies or who don’t eat meat, so it is nice for them to know if a chili is safe for them to eat or not.

 I printed out enough labels for the cookoff, cut them out, and then used my laminator to laminate them.
 I am so glad I took the extra step, because they did get chili on them, but it wiped off the plastic easily.
 This means I can re-use them again next year!